Noderz/proxy/readme.md

 Each property is iterated and in the rewriter a huge array containing information for determining the type of attribute being worked with is used ( this includes tag and name).

-If the type is a URL then the resulting value is determined by the rewriters URL handler If the type is JS then the resulting value is determined by the rewriters JS handler along with being wrapped for encoding If the type is CSS then the resulting value is determined by the rewriters CSS handler along
+- If the type is a URL then the resulting value is determined by the rewriters URL handler
+- If the type is JS then the resulting value is determined by the rewriters JS handler along with being wrapped for encoding
+- If the type is CSS then the resulting value is determined by the rewriters CSS handler along

 ### Manifest:

-A basic JSON.stringify checking if the key is `src` or `key` or `start_url` and if it is then the rewriters URL handler is used to determine the result
+A basic JSON.stringify checking if the key is `src` or `key` or `start_url` and if it is then the rewriters URL handler is used to determine the result.